 In contrast to other studies which have shown that coverage declines with increased distance [20] and the likelihood of people attending central point vaccinations decreases with increasing distance [45,50–52], very few people in this study perceived distance as an obstacle to their participation (Table 4 and Figure 5).
 This finding is similar to a study in Uganda which also showed that people were willing to travel large distances to reach vaccination points [53].
 Another study in Zambia reported that dog owners were willing to travel up to 5 km [8] and in Chad owners did not perceive distance as a major obstacle [13].
 One study that investigated the relationship between being unaware of the campaign and distance found that people who did not attend the vaccination campaigns were located far from the central point [45].
 This suggests that being unaware of the campaign rather than distance could play a major role in influencing central point attendance.
 Also, the nature of the topography or location of the central point relative to the household may influence participation.
 For example, people from difficult terrain (steep hills, rivers) may find it harder to travel with their dogs to vaccination clinics as opposed to people living in urban areas with good road infrastructure [49].

 Assessing service delivery can provide understanding of how the quality of the services offered matches owners’ perceptions and expectations.
 Experience from other studies shows that, feedback provided through such dialogue helps to improve service and maintain owners interest in the programme [54].
-Our data analysis showed that, owners who received the village-level vaccination strategy on average spent more time to reach central points compared to those under pulse administration.
-The main campaign in the Village-level strategy was conducted at the village level just like the pulse delivery.
+Our data analysis showed that, owners who received the VLC strategy on average spent more time to reach central points compared to those under CPV administration.
+The main campaign in the VLC was conducted at the village level just like the CPV delivery.
 Therefore, it is likely that the difference in travel time between strategies is caused by household locations relative to central points.
-Dog owners under the sub-village-level strategy spent less time to reach vaccination points and less time (< 30 min) to complete registration and vaccination at the central point (for the discretionary strategy also).
-This makes sense, given that village-level campaigns involves the entire village attending in a single day.
-During this study, some central point clinics at village-level experienced large turnouts.
+Dog owners under the SVLC strategy spent less time to reach vaccination points and less time (< 30 min) to complete registration and vaccination at the central point (for the DC strategy also).
+This makes sense, given that VLC campaigns involves the entire village attending in a single day.
+During this study, some central point clinics at VLC experienced large turnouts.
 For example, in Baranga village in Buswahili ward, 557 dogs were vaccinated at one central point clinic in a single day.
 Registration, certificate writing and vaccination of such large numbers of dogs likely contributed to longer waiting times.
-But vaccinators at the Village-level also vaccinated more animals per day compared to vaccinators under the sub-village and discretionary strategies (Table 2).
-Nonetheless, results indicate that dog owner’s satisfaction with RCs and OHCs was high across all the sub-strategies of the decentralised continuous vaccinations.
+But vaccinators at the VLC also vaccinated more animals per day compared to vaccinators under the SVLC and DC strategies (Table 2).
+Nonetheless, results indicate that dog owner’s satisfaction with RCs and OHCs was high across all the sub-strategies of the DCVs.